wagtail/wagtail/docs/building_your_site/frontenddevelopers.rst

 Templates
 ==========================

-Every type of page or "content type" in Wagtail is defined in "The Model": a file called ``models.py``.
-The name of each "page model" is prefixing with ``class``. e.g If your site has a blog, you might have a ``BlogPage`` page model and another called ``BlogPageListing``.
-The names of the models are up to the developer.
+Every type of page or "content type" in Wagtail is defined as a "model" in a file called ``models.py``.
+If your site has a blog, you might have a ``BlogPage``  model and another called ``BlogPageListing``.
+The names of the models are up to the Django developer.

-For each type of page in ``models.py``, Wagtail assumes an HTML template file exists of (almost) the same name.
-The Front End developer may need to create these templates themselves.
+For each page model in ``models.py``, Wagtail assumes an HTML template file exists of (almost) the same name.
+The Front End developer may need to create these templates themselves by refering to ``models.py`` to infer template names from the models defined therein.

 To find a suitable template, Wagtail converts CamelCase names to underscore_case.
-So for a ``BlogPage``, a template file ``blog_page.html`` will be expected.
+So for a ``BlogPage``, a template ``blog_page.html`` will be expected.
 The name of the template file can be overridden per model if necessary.

 Template files are assumed to exist here::